Chester Canal

 The Ellesmere Canal was also building branches in North Wales, which were intended to link up to the River Dee at Chester, but eventually linked to the Chester Canal at Hurleston Junction, just to the north of Nantwich, in 1805.
 The canal then became the middle section of a much longer and more profitable canal.
 The two companies merged in 1813, becoming the Ellesmere and Chester Canal.
 When the Birmingham and Liverpool Junction Canal was proposed in 1826, which would provide a link from Nantwich to Wolverhampton and the Birmingham canal system, the company saw it as an opportunity to build the Middlewich Branch, which would provide a connection to Manchester and the Potteries.
 The branch opened in 1833, and the Junction Canal opened in 1835.
 Amalgamation followed in 1845, with the new company retaining the name of the Ellesmere and Chester Canal.
 The following year, the Shropshire Union Railways and Canal Company was formed from the Ellesmere and Chester company, which also took over a number of canals which joined theirs.
-Plans to convert some of the canals to railways were put on hold in the 1847, when the canal company was leased to the London and North Western Railway.
+Plans to convert some of the canals to railways were put on hold in 1847, when the canal company was leased to the London and North Western Railway.
 Under railway control, the canals continued to operate successfully, but decline set in during the 20th century, and when many of the adjoining canals were closed in 1944, the sections which had been the Ellesmere and Chester Canal and the Birmingham and Liverpool Junction Canal, together with the Middlewich Branch, were retained.